ESIPFed/esip-hackfest-summer2020/README.md

 - Clone this repository. cd into the project directory.

+- Create a Python virtual environment with the command 'virtualenv <name of env>.
+For simplicity, name it 'venv'.

 3. Install the required python packages

 `$ pip install -r requirements.txt`